Soham360/csp-fastpages/_pages/typinggame.md

       ,1000);
     }

-    // this function
-    function updateTimer() {
+    // this function updates the timer every millisecond function updateTimer() {
       var currentTime = new Date();
-      var elapsedTime = Math.floor((currentTime - startTime) / 10); // Calculate elapsed time in hundredths of a second
+      // subtracts the currentTime from the startTime to calculate the elapsed time in hundredths of a second var elapsedTime = Math.floor((currentTime - startTime) / 10);
-      actualTime = (elapsedTime / 100).toFixed(2)
+      // Converts the elapsed time to seconds with two decimal places actualTime = (elapsedTime / 100).toFixed(2)
+      // displays on the frontend
-      timer.textContent = "Time: " + actualTime + " seconds"; // Convert elapsed time to seconds with two decimal places
+      timer.textContent = "Time: " + actualTime + " seconds";
     }

     // this function posts to the database